 Otter Point & Agate Beach (Otter Point State Recreation Site)

-• Otter Point State Recreation Site is a hidden gem near Gold Beach
+• Otter Point State Recreation Site is a hidden vantage point near Gold Beach

 • Amazing views and access to secluded beaches make this a must-visit spot